Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

-Product Overview
+Product overview

-What is Squire.law?
+What is Squire.law™?

-Squire.law is a sovereign AI-powered legal assistant built for lawyers.
+Squire.law™ is a sovereign AI-powered legal assistant built for lawyers.
 It provides jurisdiction-specific legal research, drafting, and analysis using curated legal data.
-Unlike generic AI, Squire is trained on your country's laws and your firm's data, keeping all information in-country.
+Unlike generic AI, Squire™ is grounded in your country's laws and your firm's data, and keeps your firm's information encrypted and stored in-region.

-Who is Squire designed for?
+Who is Squire™ designed for?

-Squire is meant for legal professionals (attorneys, paralegals, in-house counsel) who need reliable AI legal research.
+Squire™ is meant for legal professionals (attorneys, paralegals, in-house counsel) who need reliable AI legal research.
 It excels in complex tasks like analyzing case law, drafting documents, and finding key contract clauses.
-Essentially, any law firm or legal department that requires secure, accurate AI assistance benefits from Squire's specialized features.
+Essentially, any law firm or legal department that requires secure, accurate AI assistance benefits from Squire™'s specialized features.

-How is Squire different from ChatGPT or Google Bard?
+How is Squire™ different from ChatGPT or Google Bard?

-Unlike general-purpose chatbots, Squire is enterprise-grade and private.
-It never sends your data to public cloud models; instead it runs on local servers.
+Unlike general-purpose chatbots, Squire™ is enterprise-grade and private.
+It never sends your data to public consumer AI models and never trains on your content; instead it runs on dedicated infrastructure and calls only vetted providers under contractual no-training terms, with your data encrypted and kept in-region at rest.
 It includes a Hallucination Firewall that validates answers against legal sources.
-In short, Squire offers AI with lawyer-level accuracy and data sovereignty, which generic bots do not provide.
+In short, Squire™ offers AI with lawyer-level accuracy and data governance, which generic bots do not provide.

 What does "sovereign legal AI" mean?

-What data sources does Squire use?
+What data sources does Squire™ use?

-Squire's intelligence is built on multiple layers of legal sources, including your jurisdiction's constitution, statutes, case law, and firm-specific documents.
+Squire™'s intelligence is built on multiple layers of legal sources, including your jurisdiction's constitution, statutes, case law, and firm-specific documents.
 This curated legal data (legal codes, precedents, commentary, and internal work product) ensures every answer is evidence-based.
-As a result, Squire cites real cases and laws rather than guessing.
+As a result, Squire™ cites real cases and laws rather than guessing.

-Features & Technical
+Features & technical

 What is the "Hallucination Firewall"?

-What core AI functions does Squire offer?
+What core AI functions does Squire™ offer?

-Squire includes document analysis (summarization, clause extraction), context-aware drafting, and deep research.
+Squire™ includes document analysis (summarization, clause extraction), context-aware drafting, and deep research.
 It can automatically summarize long files, find relevant cases, and draft or edit documents with expert guidance.
 All AI tasks happen in a split-pane interface so you remain in control of edits.
 These features turn hours of manual work into minutes of automated efficiency.

-How does Squire ensure accurate citations?
+How does Squire™ ensure accurate citations?

 Every AI-generated claim or summary is linked to its source.
-Squire's document intelligence engine verifies citations against the original text.
+Squire™'s document intelligence engine verifies citations against the original text.
 You can click through to view the referenced statute or case.
 This transparency means you can trust the answers and double-check the details.

 Can the AI create a document for me from chat?

 Yes.
 When you ask the assistant to produce a full document ("draft an NDA", "write a demand letter", "prepare an employment agreement"), it will offer to open a dedicated drafting session.
-Click "Start drafting" and Squire creates the draft, carries any research you've already done in the chat across to the new session, and opens the split-pane editor.
+Click "Start drafting" and Squire™ creates the draft, carries any research you've already done in the chat across to the new session, and opens the split-pane editor.
 For short snippets or quick replies the assistant will answer inline instead.

-What can Squire AI do inside a draft?
+What can Squire™ AI do inside a draft?

-How does Squire export drafts to Word?
+How does Squire™ export drafts to Word?

 Ask the assistant to export your draft and it will post a Download card in chat.
 Click it to download a .docx file - either clean or with your redlines converted to Word track changes.
-If your organisation has uploaded a style template, every exported document will automatically use your firm's fonts, headers, footers, and margins.
+Exported documents follow your house style (font, size, spacing, heading capitalisation, and list numbering), and if your organisation has uploaded a style template they also pick up its headers, footers, margins, and branding.
 Markdown export is also available.
+For documents imported in Word review mode, choose "Word with Squire™'s track changes" - it returns the original document with your decisions and suggestions applied as native track changes.

-Can Squire track versions of my drafts?
+Can Squire™ track versions of my drafts?

 Yes.
 Every change to a draft is saved as a version automatically, whether it was made by you or by the AI.
 You can also save named snapshots at any point (for example, "Before client review" or "Signed version"), restore any earlier version at any time, and view a side-by-side comparison showing exactly what changed between two versions.